 What is the meaning of life?

-We need to have purpose in life for our psychological health, but where do secular people find their purpose.
-Psychologists make recommendations, but will such a purpose provide the meaning we need?
+We need to have purpose in life for our psychological health, but where do we find purpose?
+Psychologists give advice, but does this provide the meaning we need?
+Perhaps there is more.

 Meaning, beliefs and happiness